prathmachowksey/Hopkins-Statistic-Clustering-Tendency/README.md

 - Null hypothesis: the data set X is uniformly distributed (i.e., no meaningful clusters)
 - Alternative hypothesis: the data set X is not uniformly distributed (i.e., contains meaningful clusters)

+Therefore, we can interpret Hopkins' statistic in the following manner:
 - If the value is between {0.01, ...,0.3}, the data is regularly spaced.

 - If the value is around 0.5, it is random.